This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 It may just be used as a preservative here.

-I’m From is a very popular Asian beauty brand, famous for their mugwort products especially.
+I’m From is a very popular Asian beauty brand, famous for its mugwort products, especially.

-This gel moisturizer is free from fungal acne triggers and ideal for oily skin types.
+This gel moisturiser is free from fungal acne triggers and ideal for oily skin types.

 Combined with the niacinamide in this product, it may be helpful for fading dark spots.